The Busher

-Story
+Plot

 When the train transporting the St. Paul Pink Sox is delayed outside of Brownsville, the players exit the train for some exercise and end up playing a game with the locals.
 The manager is impressed with Ben Harding, inexperienced but talented pitcher for the Brownsville baseball team.
 Ben joins the team and leaves for the big city, promising his sweetheart Mazie Palmer that he will return for her.

 However, success goes to his head and he forgets about his small-town roots.
 He ignores the hometown folk, including Mazie, when they come to the big city to see him play.
 Because he lives the fancy life, his pitching suffers and soon he is sent back home in shame.
 Ben vows never to play ball again, but discovering that Mazie's brother has bet their house on the championship game, with the home team behind, Ben returns to the mound, wins the game, the respect of the town, the love of Mazie, and a new contract from a Pink Sox representative who had been waiting for Ben to lose his conceit.